-The mission of NIMH is to transform the understanding and treatment of mental illnesses through basic and clinical research, paving the way for prevention, recovery, and cure.
+NIMH’s mission is to transform the understanding and treatment of mental illnesses through basic and clinical research, paving the way for prevention, recovery, and cure.

-- Supports and conducts research on mental illnesses and the underlying basic science of brain and behavior.
+- Supporting and conducting research on mental illnesses and the underlying basic science of the brain and behavior.

-- Supports the training of scientists to carry out basic and clinical mental health research.
+- Supporting the training of scientists to carry out basic and clinical mental health research.

-- Communicates with scientists, patients, providers, and the general public about the science of mental illnesses.
+- Communicating with scientists, patients, providers, and the public about the science of mental illnesses.

 - Strive for prevention and cures.